Published June 20, 2019. Updated November 10, 2020.

 - What are key Civil Right Movement themes or moments?

-- What should I cite and do I need an MLA or APA works cited?
+- What should I cite and do I need an MLA or APA reference page?

 Gathering general information and narrowing down the overall themes and issues associated with your topic can be a good place to start.
 That’s why we created EasyBib Topic Guides to help you with these crucial first steps.